Noam Chomsky's Success and Achievements in Timeline

 1973: Honorary Doctorate from the University of Massachusetts

-1974: Became Fellow of the British Academy
+1974: Became a corresponding fellow of the British Academy

 In 1974, Chomsky became a corresponding fellow of the British Academy.